 The catchability coefficient q was given an improper prior, specifically p(q)∝1/q.
-An improper prior is defined as a function whose indefinite integral is infinite (contrary to probability density functions whose indefinite integral is a constant) and which provides no information for the posterior distributions. p_initial (depletion rate of the initial year) followed a Beta distribution due to its desirable property of being bounded by [0,1] for ratios.
-The logarithm of the shape parameter m followed a skew normal distribution with the intention of penalizing small values of m that imply implausibly high population growth rates at very low population sizes.
+An improper prior is a function whose indefinite integral is infinite (contrary to probability density functions whose indefinite integral is a constant) and which provides no information for the posterior distributions. p_initial (depletion in the initial year), a ratio, followed a Beta distribution so it would be bounded by [0,1].
+The logarithm of the shape parameter m followed a skew normal distribution to penalize small values of m that imply implausibly high population growth rates at very low population sizes.
 Instantaneous fishing mortality F was assigned an exponential distribution that corresponds to a uniform prior bounded by [0,1] on the proportion of biomass removed by fishing.
 The variances of observation errors associated with both the relative abundance index and recreational harvest followed an inverse gamma distribution that was conjugated to the normal distribution.
 The prior of warming effect θ followed a normal distribution with mean equal to 0 and standard deviation equal to 1.
 The distribution implies that the direction of warming effect (i.e., positive or negative) depends entirely on data.
-The standard deviation was set in reference to the study by Free et al’s about the temperature impact on marine species.
-The normal distribution with a larger standard deviation was tested in a sensitivity analysis to ensure that the magnitude of warming effect was not underestimated by the confinement of the prior distribution (see Tab.S3 in the Supplementary Materials for a summary of priors for all parameters).
+The standard deviation was set in reference to the study by Free et al’s about the impact of temperature on marine species productivity.
+The normal distribution with a larger standard deviation was tested in a sensitivity analysis to ensure that the magnitude of the warming effect was not underestimated by the confinement of the prior distribution.
+See Table S3 for a summary of priors for all parameters.

 3.2 Model execution and convergence